-I’ve always loved to read, yet only recently have I started to get into lesbian novels.
-In all honestly, I had no idea how extensive and diverse the lesbian fiction genre is.
+I’ve always loved to read; however, I only recently started to get into lesbian novels.
+(I was more of a lesbian movie kinda gal.)
+And in all honesty, I had no idea how extensive and diverse the lesbian fiction genre is.

 Disclosure: Some of the links in this post are affiliate links.
 That means that if you stream a movie or buy a book through these links, we will earn a small commission, at no extra cost to you.
 And we can continue bringing you free tips and advice.
 If you found the content helpful and are kind enough to use our affiliates – you are awesome, and we thank you!